w314/notes/javaNotes/javaBackend.md

 ###### collection

-A collection resource is a **server-managed** directory of resources.
+A collection resource is a **server-managed directory of resources**.

 Clients may propose new resources to be added to a collection.
 However, it is up to the collection resource to choose to create a new resource or not.